MSiorr/Threejs-Shooter/README.md

 ##  Overall info

-Not exactly a fps, more of a third person fps.

 We create a level in the editor and upload it to the server.

 Then by selecting a game, we can play our level